Poughkeepsie, New York: History

-English colonist Robert Sanders and Dutch colonist Myndert Harmense Van Den Bogaerdt acquired the land from a local Native American tribe in 1686, and the first settlers were the families of Barent Baltus Van Kleeck and Hendrick Jans van Oosterom.
+English colonist Robert Sanders and Dutch colonist Myndert Harmense Van Den Bogaerdt acquired the land on which Poughkeepsie now sits from a local Native American tribe in 1686, and the first settlers were the families of Barent Baltus Van Kleeck and Hendrick Jans van Oosterom.
 The settlement grew quickly, and the Reformed Church of Poughkeepsie was established by 1720.

 The city of Poughkeepsie was spared from battle during the American Revolutionary War and became the second capital of the State of New York after Kingston was burned by the British.
 In 1788, the Ratification Convention for New York State included Alexander Hamilton, John Jay, and George Clinton.
 They assembled at the courthouse on Market Street and ratified the United States Constitution, and New York State entered the new union as the eleventh of the original Thirteen Colonies to become the United States.
 In 1799, a new seal was created for the city.

 The community was set off from the town of Poughkeepsie when it became an incorporated village on March 27, 1799.
 The city of Poughkeepsie was chartered on March 28, 1854.

 Poughkeepsie was a major center for whale rendering, and its industry flourished during the 19th century through shipping, millineries, paper mills, and several breweries along the Hudson River, including some owned by Matthew Vassar, founder of Vassar College.
 Wealthy families such as the Astors, Rogers, and Vanderbilts, built palatial weekend homes nearby due to the area's natural beauty.
 The Vanderbilt Mansion is located several miles up the Hudson from Poughkeepsie in the town of Hyde Park and is registered as a national historic site; it is considered to be a sterling example of the mansions built by American industrialists during the Gilded Age of the late 19th century.
 Locust Grove, the former home of Samuel F.B.
 Morse, the inventor of the telegraph, is nearby.
 The city is home to the Bardavon 1869 Opera House, the oldest continuously operating entertainment venue in the state.